archlinux/signstar/nethsm-cli/README.md

 export NETHSM_KEY_PUBKEY_OUTPUT_FILE="$(mktemp --tmpdir="$nethsm_tmpdir" --dry-run --suffix '-nethsm.pubkey.pem')"
 message_digest="$(mktemp --tmpdir="$nethsm_tmpdir" --dry-run --suffix '-nethsm.message.dgst')"

-# if we add the signing2 tag for operator1 it is able to use signing{2-5}
+# if we add the tag2 tag for operator1 it is able to use signing{2-5}
-nethsm user tag operator1 signing2
+nethsm user tag operator1 tag2
-# if we add the signing3 tag for operator1 it is able to use signing6
+# if we add the tag5 tag for operator1 it is able to use signing6
-nethsm user tag operator1 signing3
+nethsm user tag operator1 tag5
-nethsm user tag operator1 openpgpsigning
+nethsm user tag operator1 tag6

 # create a signature with each key type
 nethsm key sign --force signing1 EdDsa README.md